edgexfoundry-holding/orra/demos/SDO-OH-EXF-dev-simple/README.md

 ### Step One: Prepare the OS

+> NOTE: Watch the video of [setting up a VM with VirtualBox](https://www.youtube.com/watch?v=YQqFnRNL98s) if you haven't done that before or would like a refresher.

 * Boot the VM and log in.
 Become root with `sudo -i`.
 * **Optional** - Update the OS and install any pre-requisites
 ``` shell